Frosthaven/yank-system-ops.nvim/README.md

 - Compress the file(s) into a zip archive using the `7z` or `7zz` binary, saving it to the configured `storage_path` with the extension `.nvim.zip`

-- Copy either the path or the file itself to the system clipboard using the appropriate clipboard manager for your OS.
+- Copy the absolute path to the zip file to your system clipboard using the appropriate clipboard manager for your OS.

 </details>